daattali/shinycssloaders/README.md

 ## Installation

-The package is now available on CRAN, however for the latest (and hopefully greatest!) version you can use the `devtools` package to install it from github directly:
+The package is now available on CRAN (for outputs with variable heights, use the github version instead), however for the latest (and hopefully greatest!) version you can use the `devtools` package to install it from github directly:

 ```
 devtools::install_github('andrewsali/shinycssloaders')